rsafier/ServiceStack.Discovery.Redis/README.md

 ```

 ####Customizing ServiceClient that Gateway service resolves
-If needed, resolve the client more exactly then the default behavior of a standard JsonServiceClient (or throw `RedisServiceDiscoveryGatewayException` if no baseUrl can be resolved)
+Note: will throw `RedisServiceDiscoveryGatewayException` if no baseUrl can be resolved.
+Default behavior will try to do basic resolution of the client type (JSON/JSV/XML) and if HTTPS is required.

 ```c#
 Plugins.Add(new RedisServiceDiscoveryFeature(){